starwit/power-toggle-service/README.md

-# Power Toggle Service
+# MSU Manager Service
-A simple service to toggle power state of a device.
+This components manages various aspects for Mobilytix Sensoring Units among which are power and thermal management.

 ## Usage

-Service is shipped as APT package, see [release](https://github.com/starwit/power-toggle-service/releases) page to download latest package.
+Service is shipped as APT package, see [release](https://github.com/starwit/msu-manager/releases) page to download latest package.
 How to configure and use service see [manual](doc/MANUAL.md).

 ## Build